Key takeaways:

 When should you go to the emergency room for hemiplegic migraines?

 If you have a history of classic migraines and develop one-sided weakness, go to the emergency room.
 Classic migraines don’t turn into hemiplegic migraines.
-And people don’t typically develop motor auras all of a sudden.
-So you still want to make sure your symptoms aren’t from a stroke.
+People don’t typically start having motor auras all of a sudden.
+It’s important to make sure your symptoms aren’t from a stroke.

 What are the treatments for hemiplegic migraines?

 Hemiplegic migraines are rare, so studies that look at treatment options only have a handful of participants.
-When studies are this small, it’s impossible to know whether treatments that helped one person will work for someone else.
+When studies are this small, it’s hard to know whether treatments that helped one person will always work for others.

-So while treatments have helped some people, they may not work for you.
-You may need to try several medications and doses until you find the right one for you.
-The goal of medication treatment is to decrease (or even stop) your migraine episodes.
+So, while treatments have helped some people, they may not work for you.
+You may need to try different medications or doses to find what works best for you.
+The goal of medication treatment is to decrease — or even stop — your migraine episodes.

 Medications that have helped people with hemiplegic migraines include:

-In general, experts recommend that you avoid medications that treat classic migraines — like triptans, beta blockers, and ergot derivatives — because they can constrict blood vessels and increase your risk of developing a stroke.
+In general, experts recommend avoiding medications that treat classic migraines.
+These include triptans, beta blockers, and ergot derivatives.
+These medications constrict (narrow) blood vessels and increase your risk of developing a stroke.

 The bottom line